composablesys/collabs/template-app/README.md

 ## Commands

+### `npm start`

+Runs both servers for testing for the app:

+- `webpack-dev-server` on [http://localhost:3000/](http://localhost:3000/), to serve static files.
+- `collabs-ws-server` on [http://localhost:3001/](http://localhost:3001/), to connect users over a WebSocket server.

+Open [http://localhost:3000/](http://localhost:3000/) to try it out.
+Use multiple browser windows at once to test collaboration.

+You can run the servers separately with `npm run start:webpack` and `npm run start:ws-server`.

 ### `npm run dev`

 Build the app from `src/`, in [development mode](https://webpack.js.org/guides/development/).

+> `webpack-dev-server` will build for you, so you do not need to do this until you start serving files yourself.

 ### `npm run build`

-Build the app from `src/`, in [production mode](https://webpack.js.org/guides/production/) (smaller output files; longer build time; no source maps).
+Build the app from `src/`, in [production mode](https://webpack.js.org/guides/production/).

-### `npm start`

-Run the testing server.
-Open [http://localhost:3000/](http://localhost:3000/) to view your app.
-Use multiple browser windows at once to test collaboration.

-TODO: uses webpack-dev-server
+> `webpack-dev-server` will build for you, so you do not need to do this until you start serving files yourself.

 ### `npm run clean`